justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/quick-start-guide/README.md

     > Wait until you see `org.apache.catalina.startup.Catalina.start Server startup in [x] milliseconds`

-1. Open Liferay Commerce.
-Open your browser to `https://localhost:8080`
+1. Open your browser to `https://localhost:8080`

 ## What's Next